Skip to content

 As for other students who are looking to get themselves to a White House team, Machayo has several bits of advice she has garnered from the experience.

-“He took 10 minutes and talked to the whole intern class and told us to keep doing the work we’re doing and that we inspire him,” Machayo recalls.
-“It’s crazy, because he inspires me.”
+“Both President Biden and Vice President Harris individually took 10 minutes and talked to the whole intern class and told us to keep doing the work we’re doing and that we inspire them,” Machayo recalls.
+“It’s crazy, because they both inspire me tremendously.”